Receptogenesis in a Vascularized Robotic Embodiment: Methods

 \textit{Embedded receptor}.
 An embedded impedance measurement system was designed based on the ATtiny43U microcontroller clocked at \SI{1}{\mega \hertz}, programmed with an Atmel‑ICE in‑circuit debugger and MPLAB X IDE, and powered by an onboard 10-mAh single-cell lithium-polymer battery (\SI{4.2}{\volt} nominal).
 A voltage divider, formed by a linear variable resistor set to \SI{460}{\kilo \ohm} and the PPy, was applied intermittent alternating-polarity constant-voltage pulse pairs (two times \SI{200}{\milli \second}) using the processor's digital input-output pins.
 The pulse pairs were applied at \SI{1.4}{\second} intervals, and the outputs were switched to high-impedance state in between pulses to minimize receptor charging effects.
 The average of eight consecutive ratiometric voltage readings from the 10-bit ADC channel was used to approximate impedance.
 The impedance readout was fed into a 3-s circular buffer.
 The buffer data was converted to impedance rate.

 The magnitude and sign of the impedance rate were indicated using LED‑based signaling.
-'Signal detected' mode was enacted by four successive 4-Hz LED blinks, corresponding to the impedance rate exceeding a \SI{2}{\kilo \ohm} threshold, whereas the color of the active LED - red or yellow - indicated its sign (decrease or increase, respectively).
+'Signal detected' mode was enacted by four successive 4-Hz LED blinks, corresponding to the impedance rate exceeding a \SI{2}{\kilo \ohm} threshold corresponding to approx 1\% relative impedance drop in our sample, whereas the color of the active LED - red or yellow - indicated its sign (decrease or increase, respectively).
 A single \SI{0.5}{\second} simultaneous blink of both LEDs indicated the impedance rate was below the threshold.
 Count-based glitch filtering was implemented using a five-count circular buffer: five consecutive impedance-decrease readings triggered a \SI{65}{\second} 'reaction' mode that activated the wing-flapping mechanism (thorax receptor only), accompanied by the red LED blinking rapidly ten times.